-Now, I’m starting to grow biased towards the third.
-I crowd-sourced on this one recently, and asked who had dated someone they didn’t know at all before they started dating, and what they thought.
+I crowd-sourced on this one recently, and asked who had dated someone they never met before and what they thought.
 I’ve used Tinder, and I’ve met a whole of two out of the many people I’ve talked to on Tinder.
 The first time famously went incredibly average.
-I have a knack for not putting my best foot forward, and I left the date feeling like I really hadn’t sold myself very well.
-And, I decided I didn’t want to have to sell myself to someone and make myself seem interesting to them, so I deleted the app.
+I have a knack for not putting my best foot forward and I left the date feeling like I really hadn’t sold myself very well.
+I decided I didn’t want to have to sell myself to someone and make myself seem interesting to them, so I deleted the app.
 Many moons later, I re-downloaded.
 It took an exceptional profile and a few good chats for me to meet up with another person.
 Safe to say, he was not at all what I expected.
 (I always break the no expectations rule, by the way, I just can’t help it).

-Now the problem with Tinder dating and meeting up with people you don’t know at all is that you have absolutely no clue what that person is like.
+You have absolutely no clue what that person is like.
 Even if they have cute pictures, they could end up looking slightly different (hopefully not too much).
 They could be much quieter, or more provocative in person than they seemed online.
 It’s not quite the same as online dating that you’d find with people who met through Instagram, or Twitter, because Tinder and other dating apps can be very catered and less personal.
-Plus, when you’ve met on Tinder and then you meet up, you both know it’s a date, unless it was otherwise specified.
+Plus, when you’ve met on Tinder and then you meet up, you both know it’s a date unless it was otherwise specified.

-On top of this, the average person will be putting their best foot forward on a first date.
-They’ll want to seem like they have it all together.
-They’ll want to downplay any parts of their life that aren’t working out as they want to seem like the ideal version of themselves (can’t relate lol).
+The average person will be putting their best foot forward on a first date.
+They’ll want to seem like they have it all together and downplay any parts of their life that aren’t working out.
 It’s almost encouraging you to idealise them, but in this case it just means it will take more time to draw their personality out.
-And honestly, very rarely are you going to rush into things with someone you’ve met on the internet (unless that’s what you’re looking for).
-From what I’ve done personally, and what I’ve seen friends do, we are so much more cautious.
-It takes time to get to know someone, and it takes time to know if you like them.
+Honestly, very rarely are you going to rush into things with someone you’ve met on the internet (says the girl living with her internet boyfriend that she met 7 months ago).